lacanoid/pgddl/README.md

 Using
 -----

-The API provides three public user functions:
+The API provides three main public user functions:

 - `ddlx_create(oid, options)` - builds SQL DDL create statements
 - `ddlx_drop(oid, options)`   - builds SQL DDL drop statements
 - `ddlx_script(oid, options)` - builds SQL DDL scripts of entire dependancy trees

+For other functions see below.

 These are useful with various `reg*` [object identifier types](https://www.postgresql.org/docs/current/datatype-oid.html) supported by Postgres, which are then automatically cast to `oid`.
 Options can be ommited.